These aren’t just surfers, these are athletes!

 What are judges scoring on?

-• Commitment + degree of difficulty
+- Commitment + degree of difficulty

-• Innovative + progressive manoeuvres
+- Innovative + progressive manoeuvres

-• Combination of major manoeuvres
+- Combination of major manoeuvres

-• Variety of manoeuvres
+- Variety of manoeuvres

-• Speed, power + flow
+- Speed, power + flow

 Who gets to surf each wave?
 The priority rule explained.

 The first surfer to catch a wave in a heat automatically has priority.
 The surfer with priority has the right of way to catch any wave they choose (it’s their ‘turn’, to catch a wave until they paddle for a wave and miss it or they paddle for a wave and catch it).
 If two or more surfers have caught a wave and need to get back to line up, whoever paddles there faster will get priority.
-That is why you will some times see competitors racing to paddle back out to the line up before their opponent.
+That is why you will sometimes see competitors racing to paddle back out to the lineup before their opponent.
 They are then effectively at the front of the queue for the next wave.
 This just goes to show, it’s not just the best wave rider that makes up the best surfers on tour, but also the best paddlers.
-The surfers with good knowledge and approach to strategy will be the ones that are most likely to get priority and get the chance to catch the best waves!
+The surfers with good knowledge and approach to strategy will be the ones who are most likely to get priority and get the chance to catch the best waves!

 Can a surfer lose points?